timsean/Codes-for-Lane-Detection/ERFNet-CULane-PyTorch/README.md

     sh ./test_erfnet.sh
     ```
     Testing results (probability map of lane markings) are saved in `experiments/predicts/` by default.
+    Alternatively, one can also run `realtime.py` with save set to True.
+Currently, the F1 measures are worse than the original method.
+Likely due to preprocessing differences.

 3. Get curve line from probability map
     ```Shell